Shahenshah (1988 film): Production

 Tinnu Anand, who had made the very successful film Kaalia (1981) with Amitabh Bachchan, wanted to make another film with him during the early 1980s.
 The story of Shahenshah was written by Jaya Bachchan and further refined by Tinnu Anand's father Inder Raj Anand.
 Even though Anand signed up Bachchan in 1983, the film could not commence shooting because only three days before shooting was to begin in Bangalore, Amitabh fell seriously ill.
 After a thorough medical examination it was revealed that he had developed myasthenia gravis, a rare chronic autoimmune disease marked by muscular weakness without atrophy.

 Due to Amitabh's illness and his commitments to other movies, the shooting was delayed until 1985.
 By this time, the female lead of the film, Dimple Kapadia, was replaced by Meenakshi Sheshadri.
 The iconic costume that Amitabh donned in this movie weighed almost 18 kg, and despite his illness, Amitabh insisted on wearing the costume in all of his fight scenes.
 During shooting, Amitabh and Tinnu got into a disagreement over one particular scene in which Tinnu wanted Amitabh to wear his police uniform, but Amitabh insisted on wearing a blazer instead.
 The argument got quite heated and with neither of the two willing to change his stance, shooting was temporarily halted.
 It was not until Tinnu's father, Inder Raj Anand, intervened and convinced Amitabh to wear the police uniform by explaining its significance in the scene that the shooting resumed.

 The shooting eventually wrapped up in October 1987.
 Even though the film was initially planned to be released in November, the release date kept on being pushed back due to the threat of a boycott of the film by some opposition political parties.
 These parties had had some conflict with Bachchan, while he was a Congress MP, and they maintained bitterness towards him even after he had retired from politics.

 Soundtrack

-The lyrics of all songs were written by Anand Bakshi.
+The music of the film was composed by Amar Haldipur and Utpal Biswas and lyrics of all songs were written by Anand Bakshi.